amarjandu/s30/door/README.md

   3. Slice the tube down one side
   4. Soak the cut tube in the cup of hot water to make it malleable
-  5. (optional) push the hot pex cutting over the back end of a sharpie marker to expand it, it makes it easier to form it over the lobe.
+  5. (optional) push the hot pex cutting over the back end of a sharpie marker to expand it to 1/2", it makes it easier to form it over the lobe.

   ![lobe](images/lobe.png)